Paintings

 Gifts from the Desert is a body of work that draws on the desert’s ancient religious and symbolic significance.
 Hot, dry, and unforgiving, the desert is also a place of spiritual solitude, raw beauty, and vast stillness.
 Its gifts, the austere horizon that sharpens perception, the heat that brings edges into relief, exposure that forces self-reliance, and an appreciation that every sign of life is precious.
 Growing up in a household of instability and unpredictability required the same survival skills.
 For me, art was more than a refuge.
 It was a map into the rich inner landscape of my imagination, and a journey into self that allowed me the means to make art that resonates on a deeply spiritual level, and is expansive, aspirational, moving, and profound.

-Fragments of an Unspoken Epic Poem is a series of 24 satirical paintings based on an imagined Eastern epic poem that unfolds as disjunctive cantos and brought to life in a fictional and historical art exhibit.
+Fragments of an Unspoken Epic Poem is a series of 24 satirical paintings based on an imagined Eastern epic poem that unfolds as disjunctive cantos and is brought to life in a fictional historical art exhibit.
 Blending humor with reverence, each painting is structured in three vertical realms: Heaven, Earth, and the Underworld.
 Rooted in Eastern cosmologies, this triadic form reflects cycles of life, death, and rebirth.
 Here, the underworld is imagined as not only a place of suffering, but also one of wisdom, transformation, and moral ambiguity.
 A dark reflection of the celestial sphere, the underworld emerges as a distorted symmetrical mirror of heaven, where light and shadow blur the boundaries between perceived good and evil, challenging conventional notions of morality.